-Artists and Craftsmen of the Flathead (ACF) is a non-profit organization dedicated to promoting the arts, crafts and small business in the Flathead Valley.
+Artists and Craftsmen of the Flathead (ACF) is a volunteer-based non-profit organization dedicated to promoting the arts, crafts and small business in the Flathead Valley.
 We provide small business growth information to our members in addition to hosting 2 craft shows per year, and the online ACF Market where our members can sell their handcrafted products.

 Learn More about ACF below